 Artistic Director and Principal Conductor

-Topchjan started conducting in 1991 when with a group of his friends from the Yerevan Conservatory he created the Serenade Chamber Orchestra.
-The Serenade at once became the most promising orchestra in Armenia and shortly afterwards it made a fine reputation in Europe, winning prizes at various international competitions and releasing highly reputed CDs with several labels.
-Topchjan toured Europe regularly with the Serenade appearing with more than 700 concerts.
+In 1991 Eduard Topchjan founded the Serenade Chamber Orchestra which soon became the most promising orchestra in Armenia and shortly afterwards it build up a fine international reputation, winning prizes at various prestigious competitions and releasing highly acclaimed CDs with several labels.
+Topchjan toured Europe regularly with the Serenade, appearing in more than 700 concerts.

-This was followed by the ANPO tours over the Czech Republic, Germany, Slovakia, and France with remarkable appearances in Nuremberg, Prague, Brno, Bratislava, Paris, Lyon, Marseille, Nice and many others.
-In 2008 the Armenian Philharmonic Orchestra led by Eduard Topchjan made a very successful tour over Japan with 15 concerts in the best concert halls in Tokyo, Osaka, Niigata, Nagoya, Hamamatsu and many others.
-The highest performing standards and the conductor were highly appreciated in the world media.
+In 2008 the Armenian National Philharmonic Orchestra led by Eduard Topchjan made a very successful tour to Japan, with 15 concerts in the best concert halls of Tokyo, Osaka, Niigata, Nagoya, Hamamatsu and other cities.
+The high standard performance of this orchestra and its Principal Conductor were warmly praised in Japanese media.

-Eduard Topchjan appears with such celebrated artists as Placido Domingo, Pinchas Zukerman, Renato Bruson, Giuseppe Giacomini, Sergei Larin, Vladimir Chernov, Vincenzo La Scola, Raina Kabaivanska, Mischa Maisky, Natalia Gutman, Steven Isserlis, David Geringas, Yuri Bashmet, Kim Kashkashian, Diemut Poppen, Emmanuel Pahud, Tibor Varga, Radovan Vlatkovic, Sergei Nakariakov, Boris Berezovsky, Sergey Khachatryan, Julia Fischer, Isabelle Faust, Daishin Kashimoto, Sergey Babayan, Konstantin Lifschitz, Francois-Joël Thiollier, Paul Mayer, Jana Bouskova, Narek Hakhnazaryan, Alexei Lyubimov, Bernd Glemser, Bernard Ringeissen, Anton Sorokow, Francois-Frederic Guy, Vag Papian, Mario Brunello, Kirill Gernstein, Kolja Blacher, Alexander Chaushian and many others.
+Eduard Topchjan has appeared with such celebrated artists as Placido Domingo, Pinchas Zukerman, Renato Bruson, Giuseppe Giacomini, Vladimir Chernov, Vincenzo La Scola, Raina Kabaivanska, Mischa Maisky, Natalia Gutman, Steven Isserlis, David Geringas, Yuri Bashmet, Kim Kashkashian, Diemut Poppen, Emmanuel Pahud, Tibor Varga, Radovan Vlatkovic, Sergei Nakariakov, Boris Berezovsky, Sergey Khachatryan, Julia Fischer, Isabelle Faust, Daishin Kashimoto, Sergei Babayan, Konstantin Lifschitz, François-Joël Thiollier, Paul Mayer, Jana Bouskova, Narek Hakhnazaryan, Alexei Lyubimov, Bernd Glemser, Bernard Ringeissen, Massimo Mercelli, Anton Sorokow, François-Frédéric Guy, Vag Papian, Mario Brunello, Kirill Gerstein, Kolja Blacher, Sergei Krylov, Fabio Zanon, Simon Trpceski, Alexander Chaushian and many others.

-As a guest conductor he appeared with 46 important orchestras in Europe, the US and Asia, among them the Royal Philharmonic Orchestra, Philharmonic Cologne, Frankfurt Opera, Stuttgart Radio Symphony Orchestra, the Staatsphilharmonie Rheinland-Pfalz, Opera Monte-Carlo, the National Philharmonic Orchestra of Russia, Siena Festival Orchestra and Kartner Sinfonieorchester.
+As a guest conductor he has performed with 50 important orchestras in Europe, the USA and Asia, among them the Royal Philharmonic Orchestra, Philharmonic Cologne, the Frankfurt Opera, the Stuttgart Radio Symphony Orchestra, the Staatsphilharmonie Rheinland-Pfalz, Opéra de Monte-Carlo, the National Philharmonic Orchestra of Russia, the Siena Festival Orchestra, the Kärntner Sinfonieorchester, Orchestra del Festival Brescia and other orchestras.

-He was engaged for the 2013-2014 season to appear with the Hungarian National Symphony Orchestra (at Musikverein Vienna), Israel National Radio Symphony Orchestra, Prague Radio Symphony Orchestra, Seoul Philharmonic Orchestra, Orchestra Sinfonica di Roma, Lithuanian National Symphony Orchestra, Slovak Radio Symphony Orchestra and Orchestra Della Toscana.
+In 2013-2014 season Maestro Topchjan was engaged to appear with the Hungarian National Symphony Orchestra (at the Musikverein in Vienna), the Jerusalem Symphony Orchestra, the Gulbenkian Symphony Orchestra, the Prague Radio Symphony Orchestra, the Seoul Philharmonic Orchestra, the Orchestra Sinfonica di Roma, the Lithuanian National Symphony Orchestra, the Slovak Radio Symphony Orchestra and the Orchestra Della Toscana.

-He has been the Artistic Director of several significant festivals.
-Since 2007 he is principal conductor of the Yerevan International Music Festival, which is an annual event and hosts numerous world-known musicians marking its 10th consecutive season in 2016.
+Eduard Topchjan has been the Artistic Director of several significant festivals.
+Since 2007, together with cellist Alexander Chaushian, he has founded the Yerevan International Music Festival, becoming its artistic directors.
+This is an annual event which hosts numerous world-famous and local musicians.